Saint Edith Stein

 “Through the power of the Cross

-be present wherever there is pain,
+you can be present wherever there is pain,

 carried there by your compassionate charity,